 Perry Zizzi: Flexible hours and remote working can be a great help for building diversity.
 In countries (like Romania) where women are still the primary caregivers for children, these policies can bring more women into the workforce and help them to be even more productive by adapting to personalized schedules.
-In the same way, physically disabled persons will find it easier to work in an increasing array of jobs where physical presence in an office is not required — which is especially important since accessibility is still major problem in Romania.
+In the same way, physically disabled persons will find it easier to work in an increasing array of jobs where physical presence in an office is not required — which is especially important since accessibility is still a major problem in Romania.

-3. How do you create a work culture where people embrace equality, diversity and inclusion?
+3. How do you create a work culture where people embrace equality, diversity, and inclusion?

 Perry Zizzi: Management needs to lead by example.
 There also needs to be well-developed talent training and real opportunities for advancement.
-It is not enough that a company has entry-level balance in terms of gender, race, disabled status, sexual orientation and identity.
-There must be greater balance at the management level.
+It is not enough that a company has entry-level balance in terms of gender, race, disabled status, sexual orientation, and identity.
+There must be a greater balance at the management level.
 Most companies are still striving to do better in this respect, and there remains a long road ahead.

 4. Will flexible working become the norm?
 How can corporates work around this new reality?

-Perry Zizzi: As our devices allow the work day to somewhat insidiously expand, flexible working is not a fringe benefit but a ‘must’.
+Perry Zizzi: As our devices allow the workday to somewhat insidiously expand, flexible working is not a fringe benefit but a ‘must’.
 Indeed, many of us were already being ‘flexible’ by answering emails at 11:00 pm or 7:00 am.
-The concept of ‘working day’ has been quaintly antiquated for some time.
+The concept of the ‘working day’ has been quaintly antiquated for some time.
 The focus has to be on getting work done rather than obsessing over being available during the daytime or in a particular place.